skipperkongen/elarb/PROBLEM.md

 - Time *t* is discretised into buckets of one hour and capital *T* denotes the last time bucket
 - Consult the tables below for all variable and constraint descriptions
 - Maybe we need a higher $p_{battery}$ when SoC < 10%, because higher depreciation
-- Maybe we need an initial SoC for the battery
+- Maybe we need an initial SoC for the battery, in order to model the capacity constraint correctly

 ## Variables